-Each of NIFA and NHCC is a party to existing interest rate exchange agreements entered into to hedge outstanding variable rate bonds.
-NHCC interest rate exchange agreements are backed by a guaranty of the County.
-Though the County is not a counter-party to any of these interest rate exchange agreements, the County's financial position may be affected in certain instances by their performance.
-The County understands and regularly monitors these risks.
+NHCC is a party to existing interest rate exchange agreements entered into to hedge outstanding variable rate bonds which are backed by a guaranty of the County.
+The County understands and regularly monitors the risks associated with the agreements.
 See "THE COUNTY - County Financial Management - Financial Policies - Swap Policy" and "NASSAU HEALTH CARE CORPORATION" herein.
 For a description of existing interest rate exchange agreements, see "APPENDIX D - OUTSTANDING OBLIGATIONS - Interest Rate Exchange Agreements."